-For Massachusetts Residents Only: Installation of this vented gas log set in the Commonwealth of Massachusetts requires the damper be permanently removed or welded in the fully open position.
-If your heater is a manually-controlled model, you may use this heater as a vented product.
+For Massachusetts Residents Only: Installation of this gas log set as a vented appliance in the Commonwealth of Massachusetts requires the damper be permanently removed or welded in the fully open position.

+You may use this heater as a vented product.
 There are three reasons for operating your heater in the vented mode.